 Mr. Anderson is a graduate of Yale University (1963) and Vanderbilt School of Law (1966).
 He has been listed in The Best Lawyers in America, Who’s Who in America, and Who’s Who in Finance and Industry.

-James S. Burns, President and CEO of AssureRx Health, has more than 30 years of executive experience in the pharmaceutical, biotechnology, and diagnostic fields.
+James S. Burns, Executive Chairman of Assurex Health, has more than 30 years of executive experience in the pharmaceutical, biotechnology, and diagnostic fields.